darshanpardeshi-dot/darshanpardeshi-dot/README.md

-Cloud Security Enthusiast currently pursuing an M.Tech in Information Security at Somaiya Vidyavihar University.
-I’m passionate about securing cloud environments across AWS, Azure, and GCP, with a focus on Identity and Access Management (IAM), Threat Detection, Risk Management, and Compliance.
+I'm currently pursuing my M.Tech in Information Security at Somaiya Vidyavihar University, with a strong focus on Cloud Security.
+I’m working towards building secure and scalable environments across AWS, Azure, and GCP.

+My areas of interest include:

+Identity & Access Management (IAM) & Zero Trust

+Threat Detection & SIEM

+Infrastructure as Code (IaC)

+API & Application Security

+Multi-Cloud & Hybrid Cloud Security

+Compliance & Risk Management

-Hands-on with tools like AWS GuardDuty, Azure Sentinel, Terraform, Splunk, and Burp Suite.
-I’m also learning to implement Zero Trust frameworks, secure APIs, and build secure infrastructure using Infrastructure as Code best practices.
+I’ve been exploring tools like AWS GuardDuty, Azure Sentinel, Terraform, Splunk, Burp Suite, and more — applying them in hands-on projects and labs.
+I’m also learning to secure APIs, implement Zero Trust frameworks, and harden infrastructure using best practices.

-Always exploring, always learning — open to collaborations, internships, and opportunities in the Cloud Security space.
-Let’s connect.
+This GitHub is where I’ll document my learning journey, projects, and cloud security experiments.
+Open to collaborations, feedback, and networking with fellow security learners and professionals.